Bubobubobubobubo/Sova/website/docs/installation.md

 ./target/release/sova_server
 ```

 The server listens on default port 8000 and handles client connections.
+Please take a look at the [server documentation](/docs/server/server.md) for more details about flags and options.

-### Audio Engine
+#### **Audio Engine**

-The engine provides audio synthesis and sampling, controlled via OSC messages.
+The audio engine can be used independently from the rest of the Sova environment.
+It is a lightweight and portable audio synthesis engine.

 ```bash
 cd engine